cccntu/forking-an-agent/README.md

 ## Implementation Details

-- `calculator_agent.py` is a simple base agent with some pre-defined tools.
+- `calculator_agent.py` serves as a simple base agent with pre-defined tools.
-- `calculator_fork_agent.py` inherits from `calculator_agent.py` and adds a fork tool.
+- `calculator_fork_agent.py` inherits from `calculator_agent.py` and implements the fork tool.
-- to run it, use `python calculator_fork_agent.py`, it will run a few test cases.
+- To run it, execute `python calculator_fork_agent.py`, which will run a set of test cases.

 ## Use cases